ariesshrimp/articles/README.md

 # Articles
-A list of articles about software that I feel are worth reading.
+A list of articles, essays, and presentations about software that I feel are worth reading.

 ## Shortcomings of Object-Oriented Design